-Easter egg decoration: painting, crafting, and designing
+Easter egg decorations: painting, crafting, and designing

 Many foods have natural dyes that you can use to create wonderfully colourful Easter eggs.
 Colours such as yellow, orange, green, red, blue and violet can be made from food without much effort.